|Atlantic County Government

-This Division in cooperation with the County's Human Services Advisory Council, Youth Services Commission, Mental Health Advisory Board, its Senior Citizen and Disabled Citizen Advisory Boards, and local agencies provides the planning and implementation services to research and configure the dynamics of our human services delivery system.
+This Division in cooperation with the County's Human Services Advisory Council, Youth Services Commission, Mental Health Advisory Board, its Senior Citizen and Disability Advisory Boards, and local agencies provides the planning and implementation services to research and configure the dynamics of our human services delivery system.

 Division of Public Health The Division of Public Health is a unit of the Department of Human Services.
 Its core mission is to promote health and prevent disease.
 Consistent with its core mission, the Division has focused increasingly on its ability to plan for and respond to incidents of bioterrorism and other public health emergencies.
 This function is in response to federal and state initiatives to have local agencies be more involved in potential threats to its communities.
 The Division provides regional public health services to all of the municipalities in Atlantic County with the exception of Atlantic City which operates its own department.
 The Division is funded through a separate Public Health Tax and provides services in accordance with state statutes.
 All units are also partially funded through State grants and user fees.